|At a glance:|

 Arrival of the 80 Class allowed NIR to start withdrawing the ageing fleet of diesel railcars which they had inherited from the UTA and its predecessors, some of which had been in service from the 1950s.
 At a time when large-scale rail closures were still fresh in the minds of many in Northern Ireland, the arrival of the 80s represented a long-overdue investment in the railway system.
 Comfortable, reliable and simple, many today credit the 80 Class with saving NIR altogether.

 Unlike NIR’s railcars today, the 80s didn’t run in fixed sets and over their lives worked in all combinations.
-Driving trailers weren’t reserved for any particular power car and so, though 69 and 749 are happily married at Downpatrick today, in their working lives they could be seen with any vehicle as part of two, three, four or five-car sets.
+Driving trailers weren’t reserved for any particular power car and so, though 69 and 749 are happily married at Downpatrick today, in their working lives they could be seen with any vehicle in combinations up to nine vehicles with any mix of power cars, intermediate carriages and driving trailers.

 69’s first claim to fame is that it was one of three power cars loaned to Irish Rail in 1987 to replace Irish Rail’s AEC railcars on Bray, Cobh and Maynooth services.
 During this time it wore IR logos with her NIR livery, and for a while it looked as if Irish Rail might outright purchase it!
 69 returned to NIR in November 1990 however, but its forays down south were far from over.